FOLKS-iwd/capture-the-flag-writeups/TAMUctf 2020/Too Many Credits 1/solution.md

-# Too Many Credits 1
+# Too Many Credits 1 writeup

 Inherently all that we have in this task is a simple service which adds 1 credit to our account when we just click the button: